Monterey Regional Airport Announces Air Service Incentive Program Extension

 The airport has notified the airlines of the program extension and will continue to work closely with airlines and community partners on expanding air service to Monterey.

 About Monterey Regional Airport Monterey Regional Airport (MRY) is Monterey County’s only commercial airport and accommodates over 400,000 passengers each year.
-The airport serves eleven non-stop markets with one-stop connections around the world.
-We are committed to providing our customers with superior services in a safe, secure, professional environment.
-Be sure to visit www.montereyairport.com or follow us on Facebook, Instagram and Twitter @montereyairport.
+The airport serves nine nonstop markets.
+We are committed to providing our customers with superior services and a convenient, hassle-free experience in a safe, secure, professional environment.
+Be sure to visit montereyairport.com or follow @montereyairport on Facebook, Instagram and Twitter.